-As forex traders we’re generally trying to develop trading systems based on patterns we see in price action or in momentum or other indicators.
+As forex traders, we’re generally trying to develop trading systems based on patterns we see in price action or in momentum or other indicators.
 But, what if we took “time” into account as well?
-Here’s a few time-based ideas to consider while you’re pondering the markets and how you can profit from them.
+Here are a few time-based ideas to consider while you’re pondering the markets and how you can profit from them.

 All traders are looking for that edge.
 Regardless of what all the hyped-up websites say, forex trading is not an easy game.
 As individual retail traders, we’re competing against the best minds, the most experienced and skilled traders in the world.
 If you looked at it logically, they hold all the cards, they have a big-brother view of what’s going on in the markets every minute of the day.
 Does this mean we don’t stand a chance?
 Not at all – we just need to be a little bit creative sometimes with our trading systems and we can beat them at this game.

 The majority of traders build or buy trading strategies that are based on price action and other indicators.
 A trend-following strategy often uses the cross-over of moving averages to indicate a signal to enter a trade.
 A break-out system is usually based on price breaking through a trend line.
 What if we ignored trend lines, moving averages, RSIs, MACDs and any other indicator which we pollute our charts with?
 What if we solely looked for patterns in time and we built trading strategies based on our findings?

 Here are a few ideas for you to start with, but feel free to develop your own ideas and blaze your own trail.